shruthivis/notes/artha/skills/research/index.md

 2000, I did experiments and focused on a single research problem.
 This split worked very well.

-## About marketing yourself

-Note that selling your qualities is very different from selling your work.

-Let your work do nearly all the talking.

-Discuss ideas and papers enthusiastically with others.
-Like prateeka, lexing etc..

-Do not hanker after credit, but rely on others’ honest to credit you for your ideas.
-The most important thing is to find answers, not gain credit.

-## Academic visits

-During academic visits, read their papers, and ask questions about it.

 ## Communicating research

-## Importance

 ### Sell work for timely impact